alex-808/appt-trader-client/README.md

 });
 ```

+Note: If no baseUrl is passed the sandbox url will be used by default.

 From here you can access each basepath (`/user`, `/medals`, etc) by accessing the respective property on the client and then the method for the respective endpoint.

 For example to access the `/marketdata` `get_highest_converting_locations` endpoint can be accessed with: